scanner-gigapixel-art-width-1920px.jpg

 Interpolated Color Animation

-Scamble Suit Animation
+Scramble Suit Animation

-The final clips were then run through another algorithm by a visual fx animator who would animate masks over the footage and it would organically dissolve in between the animations that we produced.
+The final clips were run through another algorithm by a visual fx animator who would animate masks over the footage and it would organically dissolve in between the animations that we produced.

 Despite a very specific style-guide (and a contract to ensure that the actors’ representations actually resembled them) each artist brought their own signature style to the characters as can be see over the next few frames.